Does the global supply chain tear to the continuing problems and regional crises? – Image: Xpert.digital / Iaroslav Neliubov | Shutterstock.com

-Simulation games and possible scenarios of the last decades created possible horror consequences that no one really wanted to believe in anymore, especially in Europe.
-A pandemic that lasts for years?
+Plan games and possible scenarios of the past few decades created possible horror olders, which nobody really wanted to believe in Europe, especially in Europe.
+A pandemic that lasted for years?
 A war in Europe?
 Unimaginable, impossible!
-People could still get involved in smaller “war crimes” and “tragic crises” far away from our “Western civilization” and our technology and logistics would take care of that.
-We're strong, we'll be fine.
+On smaller “war crimes” and “tragic crises” far from our “western civilization” you could still get involved and that our technology and logistics would already judge this.
+We are strong, it will be.
 But it is not.

-The solutions are actually simple, but the implementation requires quick action, a lot of energy and work - and, above all, a long-term orientation:
+The solutions are actually simple, but the implementations require quick action, a lot of energy and work – and above all a long -term orientation:

 - Regional decentralized warehouses/logistics centers